 High-volume Streaming Data

-GETTING VALUE FROM THE "DATA FIREHOSE" WITHOUT BEING SWAMPED.
+GETTING VALUE FROM THE "DATA FIREHOSE" WITHOUT BEING DROWNED.

 Situation: A new streaming data source could enhance customer data if it can be intelligently absorbed.

 A new source of streaming data from multiple web and mobile sources might significantly enhance a company's understanding of customer and new propect behavior and preferences.
 The data lake has heretofor been updated in batches, but the new streaming data is accumulating fast and has become overwhelming.

 The Response - Assess the new data's usefulness, then prepare to process as it arrives.

 Step1: A sample of the accumulated stream was separated out for intensive analysis.
 Speculation about what "we might find" or "could be learned" was put to the test.
 Is it really there?
 Is it new and surprising insight, or just a validation of what was already known?
 Is the new information actionable or just "nice to know"?

 We found all of those situations.
 Much of the imagined, or "hoped for" learning was not supported in the data, or was found to be adequately covered by less cumbersome and expensive sources.
 But some very useful new learnings were identified.

 Step 2: Design a process to reduce small batches of streamed records to a select group of key counts, sums and dates.
 Essentially, a "count them as they go by" strategy, this approach wrings the value out of the high-volume stream as it is received, eliminating the need to store large volumes of transient data.

 The resulting aggregates and counts were much compressed than the original stream, but even these were found to have short-lived value.
 After accumulating for some days, these records are further aggregated in a process similar to the initial processing, and then disposed from the data lake.